-FOCUS Greater Syracuse in partnership with University College of Syracuse University, Onondaga County, and the City of Syracuse, offers 35 selected applicants an 8-week interactive course of study on how local governments are organized and how services are funded and delivered.
+FOCUS Greater Syracuse in partnership with Syracuse University’s Office of Community Engagement, Onondaga County, and the City of Syracuse, offers 35 selected applicants an 8-week interactive course of study on how local governments are organized and how services are funded and delivered.
 National Grid also supports the Class of 2019.

 This national award-winning program is a way to learn about citizen involvement through an integrated approach to economic vitality, social equity and a healthy environment.
 Class members meet with a panel of the people who work on these topics day-to-day to hear about their challenges and opportunities and then to participate in an open question and answer session.
 Classes meet at locations throughout the Greater Syracuse area and often include tours of the facilities, including the Lakeview Amphitheater, Justice Center, Metropolitan Wastewater Treatment Plant, and Syracuse City Hall.